pprobonas/Flight-Simulator/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Information about the simulation space is provided by a file that contains 30 lines each of which consists of 60 numbers separated by a comma, expressing the altitude (in meters) of the corresponding area.
 Files with this information should be named
 "World_MAPID.txt".
-Information of the available airports is contained in one another file that is called "airports_MAPID.txt" each line of which describes an airport as a set of comma-separated values.
+Information of the available airports is contained in another file that is called "airports_MAPID.txt" each line of which describes an airport as a set of comma-separated values.
 Moreover, the descriptions of the various flights that will be simulated are described in a file called "flights_MAPID.txt" each line of which describes a flight.
+More details are in the [Handling the input](#handling-the-input) section.

 <br/>